 Also offered as GEOL 1110.
 A detailed examination of physical environmental hazards that influence human health and habitation.
 Lectures focus on the causes, processes, and results of naturally occurring and human-induced geologic, hydrologic, and atmospheric events, such as earthquakes, mudflows, floods, hurricanes, soil erosion, and nuclear and toxic waste.
 Some mathematics is used.

 GEOG 1112K.
 Introduction to Weather and Climate.
 4 Hours.

-Pre- or corequisite: MATH 1101 or higher.
+prerequisites: MATH 1001 or higher.
 Weather components, processes, and their measurements.
 Climatic elements and their control factors and geographic classification of climatic and vegetation types are also discussed.